jsammarco/AXIS_VAPIX_API_TOOLS/README.md

 python overlay.py
 ```

 You will be asked for the camera IP, credentials, and a method selection (1–8 for `addImage`, `addText`, `getSupportedVersions`, `list`, `remove`, `setImage`, `setText`, `getOverlayCapabilities`).
 Each choice then prompts for the relevant params before issuing the request and printing the JSON response.
+For image overlays, `addImage` now requests the camera number, overlay image path, and desired position, while `setImage` prompts for the overlay identity and any updates to `overlayPath` or `position`.

 ### `setImage`